 DIY barn door projects are super popular right now and (even better) they’re easier to install than you think!
 But before you start comparing which style of door you want or deciding on a railing system you like, you’ll need to take a step back and do some math.

 That’s right, you’re going to need to know exactly how much door space your working with: that includes the width and length of the door entry… and the distance between the top of the door and the ceiling.
 After all, the last thing you want is a railing system that’s too big because you just guesstimated the size.

-To help you get started, here’s a quick summary of measurements you’ll need to take before installing your door and track
+How To Measure For a Sliding Barn Door & Track?To help you get started, here’s a quick summary of measurements you’ll need to take before installing your door and track.

 Barn Door Opening MeasurementsWhile the style of barn door you choose will come down to your personal preference, you will need to be aware of barn door vs opening dimensions when making your choice.
 Your door’s width should be 2 to 3 inches wider than the door opening and 1 inch higher than the dimensions of your opening.
 The determining factor in how high or how wide you want to go is just how much you want your sliding door to overlap with the opening.